Overview: Insert workflow module (Console)

 Overview

-In Edify workflows, the Insert module is used to add data to an external database like Salesforce, Zendesk, or a custom database (MySQL, MS SQL, or PostgreSQL).
+The Insert workflow module is used to add data to an external database like Salesforce, Zendesk, or a custom database (MySQL, MS SQL, or PostgreSQL).
 With the Insert Module, you can gather data from an interaction or workflow and save it on an external database so that it can be retrieved later.

-You can create integrations between Edify and external databases in the Integrations workspace in Edify Console (Account > Integrations).
+You can create integrations between avaya.cx and external databases in the Integrations workspace in Console (Account > Integrations).

-This article explains the general structure of the Insert module and how you can use it to add data from an Edify workflow to your external database.
+This article explains the general structure of the Insert module and how you can use it to add data from a workflow to your external database.

 Configuring the Insert module